 Minnesota allowed an average of 423 yards in their first eight games before head coach P.J.
 Fleck made a change to his staff.
-The change led to vast improvement in the last month of the season, which included wins against Purdue and Wisconsin.
+The change led to

 Like last year, the Golden Gophers will sweep their non-conference schedule.
 Where I expect them to improve is against teams like Maryland and Illinois.
 Between their non-conference schedule, games at home against Maryland and Illinois, and a road trip to Rutgers, Minnesota can easily get to six wins.
 If that’s the case, they’ll just need to win two more games to hit the Over.
 I think eight wins is well within reach and nine wins is a possibility.
 I’ll take Over 7.5.